zacharyz1234/zacharyz1234/README.md

   - Building a 3D solar system model in javascript

-  - Learning how to use node.js and the THREE.js library for the project
+  - Learning how to use the THREE.js library for the project

-  - Brushing up on my linear algebra and calculus skills for orbit calculations
+  - Learning how to implement my own custom UI elements

+  - Implementing my own version of the THREE.js orbit camera